DavidM-Fox/avapi/README.md

 ## Parsing an Alpha Vantage time series csv file

-Another helper function is provided to directly parse an Alpha Vantage time series csv file.
+If we already have a csv file from Alpha Vantage, Avapi provides a helper function to directly parse it into an ```avapi::time_series```.

 Example "daily_GME.csv" contents: